louisstow/doc.sproute.io/users.md

 Use this end-point over `/data/users`.
 Will create a new user with the data provided.
 If you have extended the user model, include the data in the body.

 When specifying a role, you will only be allowed to use the lowest role (`member`).
 If you are logged in when creating a user, you can set the role to your level or lower.
+So if you are logged in as `admin`, you can set the role to `admin` or lower.

 ### GET /api/logged